amith1315/resume-builder/README.md

 ## 📌 Assumptions Made

 1. **No real auth** — users are identified by an anonymous ID stored in localStorage.
-For production, replace with Supabase Auth.
 2. **No real payment** — the Premium upgrade is simulated.
-For production, integrate Stripe.
-3. **AI calls are client-side** — for production, proxy through a backend route to protect the API key.
-4. **Skill proficiency bars** (Prism template) — decoratively randomized per skill index since the form doesn't capture proficiency levels.
-5. **localStorage as cache** — acts as a fast offline fallback when Supabase is unavailable.
+3. **localStorage as cache** — acts as a fast offline fallback when Supabase is unavailable.